Edwin Jackson enters the free-agent pool this winter with a chance to make history.

 On July 27, 2011, Jackson was traded twice, going from the White Sox to the Blue Jays and then to the Cardinals (in a deal with Dotel, coincidentally enough).
 Because he never played in a game for Toronto, the Blue Jays don't count toward Jackson's total, but even that might not stop him from topping Dotel.

-No active MLB player made his big league debut before Colon, who did so on April 4, 1997, for the Indians against the Angels.
-Since then, he has played for 10 teams, and now that he has signed a Minor League deal with the Rangers, he could make that 11 teams with a Major League appearance for Texas.
+No active player made his big league debut before Colon, who did so on April 4, 1997, for the Indians against the Angels.
+Since then, he has played for 10 teams.

-Colon, who turns 45 in May, has come to be known as an ageless wonder.
-Despite a 6.48 ERA in 28 starts between the Braves and Twins last season, he is just a season removed from posting a 3.43 ERA in 34 appearances (33 starts) for the Mets.
+Colon has come to be known as an ageless wonder.
+Despite a 5.78 ERA in 28 appearances (24 starts) for the Rangers last season, he is just two years removed from posting a 3.43 ERA in 34 appearances (33 starts) for the Mets.
 Besides the Indians, Mets, Braves and Twins, Colon has pitched for the Expos, White Sox, Angels, Red Sox, Yankees and A's.

-Prior to pitching for Arizona, Rodney had been with the Tigers, Angels, Rays, Mariners, Cubs, Padres and Marlins.
+Prior to pitching for Minnesota, Rodney had been with the D-backs, Tigers, Angels, Rays, Mariners, Cubs, Padres and Marlins.

 Jason Grilli, RHP, free agent: 9